fivequarters/fusebit.io/src/_blog/_posts/everyauth-asana-gcal.md

 ---

-Fusebit recently announced a new product called [Every Auth](https://fusebit.io/blog/everyauth/?utm_source=fusebit.io&utm_medium=referral&utm_campaign=none), the easiest way for your app to access APIs like Slack, Salesforce, or Github.
+Fusebit recently announced a new product called [EveryAuth](https://fusebit.io/blog/everyauth/?utm_source=fusebit.io&utm_medium=referral&utm_campaign=none), the easiest way for your app to access APIs like Slack, Salesforce, or Github.
 In an earlier [blog post](https://fusebit.io/blog/integrate-google-calendar-node-everyauth/) I walked through how to get set up with Google Calendar within minutes.
 In this article, I’m going to show you how easy it is to add in a second (or third, fourth, fifth…) integration, Asana, to your app.

 ![App Screen with-shadow](blog-everyauth-asana-gcal-appscreen.png "App Screen")